Wellington School, Somerset: Sports

 The school has rugby pitches, cricket squares, football pitches, an all-weather pitch, all-weather training areas, tennis courts, squash courts, climbing wall and an indoor swimming pool.

 Football was reintroduced in the 2003 school year.

 Many students have gone on to represent the school in county and England hockey, national athletics, county and England fencing and county rugby.

 Music

 The school's music department, dedicated to the ex-headmaster George Corner, includes a recording studio, iMac suite, and percussion studio as well as many practice rooms and two classrooms.
 All 15 pianos in the department are by Steinway & Sons, accrediting the school as an 'All Steinway School', the first of its kind in England.

+The choral educator James William Webb-Jones was a housemaster of the school from 1945 to 1950.

 Regular concerts are held throughout the school year, performance spaces include the department's 'Small Hall', the school's main hall (Great Hall) and the school chapel which is fitted with an electronic organ alongside a Steinway baby grand.